swpowell/raintype_python/README.md

                                    maxConvRadius=maxConvRadius,minsize=minsize,
                                    startslope=startslope, maxsize=maxsize

-in which raintype is the actual classification and types is an object that contains information about what values in raintype correspond to what category.
+in which rtout is the actual classification and types is an object that contains information about what values in raintype correspond to what category.
 You will also have to read in reflectivity (refl) from fname in your code before calling raintype.

 rtfunctions.py: Contains a variety of functions for implementing algorithm.